Men with a suspected or diagnosed localised prostate cancer should:

 What is prostate cancer?

-Prostate cancer occurs in any part of the prostate, a small gland in men that is part of the reproductive system.
-Prostate cancer starts when cells in the prostate become abnormal.
-These cells divide and grow to form a cancer.
+Prostate cancer starts in the cells of the prostate, a small gland in men that is part of the reproductive system.

 - digital rectal examination

 - imaging - ultrasound, CT scan, MRI scan and/or bone scan

 What treatment options are there?